nicholasdille/container-slides/110_ecosystem/buildkit/usage.template.md

 Daemonless is just a wrapper for daemon/CLI

-XXX why BuildKit without Docker CLI
+Build container images without access to Docker

 --